swadhinbiswas/ls-f/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the maintainers.

 - Prefer using GitHub’s private “Report a vulnerability”/contact options when applicable
-- Or contact the maintainer via their GitHub profile: @swadhin-biswas
+- Or contact the maintainer via their GitHub profile: @swadhinbiswas

 All complaints will be reviewed and investigated promptly and fairly.